rakkau/AppAuth-Android/app/README.md

   - `https_required`: Whether HTTPS connections are required for registration and token requests.
     If omitted, this defaults to true.

+  - `use_custom_header`: Whether to use the ConnectionBuilderWithHeader to inject custom headers to the connection or use the default builder.
+This defaults to true.

 ## IDP-specific configuration instructions

 Each identity provider is free to submit a set of instructions for configuring this demo app to